adaltas/node-masson/core/krb5_server.coffee.md

 The module install the free implementation of this protocol available from the Massachusetts Institute of Technology.

+The article [SSH Kerberos Authentication Using GSSAPI and SSPI][gss_sspi] provides a good description on how Kerberos is negotiated by GSSAPI and SSPI.

     misc = require 'mecano/lib/misc'
     module.exports = []